 When parents decide to divorce, many issues will need to be resolved concerning the care and upbringing of any minor children.
 Child custody is one of the most emotional parts of any divorce case that involves a family.
-It is essential to retain the services of a family law attorney that can fight for the future of your family when so much is on the line.
-If you require strong legal representation from a skilled and compassionate team of attorneys, contact Ilkhanoff & Silverstein today to discuss your case.
+That is why it is essential to retain the services of a family law attorney that can fight for the future of your family when so much is on the line.
+Additionally, you may find that taking the route of mediation is particularly beneficial when determining child custody.
+Our firm will be happy to help you and your former spouse reach a child custody agreement that suits you both.
+If you require strong legal representation from a skilled and compassionate team of divorce mediation attorneys, contact Ilkhanoff & Silverstein today to discuss your case.

 Types of Child Custody in Pennsylvania